Freedom of religion in North America by country: Canada

 Religious freedom in Canada is a constitutionally protected right as part of Section 2 of the Canadian Charter of Rights and Freedoms, allowing believers the freedom to assemble and worship without limitation or interference.

-There is no established church, however religious groups can qualify for tax-exemption.
-The amount of funding religious schools receive varies from province to province.
-In many provinces religious schools are government funded in the same way other independent schools are.
-In most parts of Canada there is a Catholic education system alongside the secular "public" education system.
-They all run on Catholic principles and include religious activities and instruction as a matter of course.
-They are not exclusively attended by practicing Catholics.

 The Canadian Charter of Rights and Freedoms, which is entrenched in the Constitution, states in the preamble that Canada "is founded upon principles that recognize the supremacy of God and the rule of law."

 Freedom of religion as also guaranteed.
 The Supreme Court of Canada, in the case of Her Majesty The Queen in Right of Canada v.
 Big M Drug Mart Ltd., [1985] (1 S.C.R.
 295) ruled that a 1906 statute that required most places to be closed on Sunday did not have a legitimate purpose in a "free and democratic society," and was an unconstitutional attempt to establish a religious-based closing law (see Blue law.)

+There is no established church, however religious groups can qualify for tax-exemption.
+Religious schools are run throughout the country; Catholic and Protestant schools in Ontario, Alberta, and Saskatchewan have the right to public funding.